 Bai, Y., Kadavath, S., Kundu, S., et al. (2022).
 Constitutional AI: Harmlessness from AI Feedback. arXiv:2212.08073.

-The Eden Protocol pilot data consists of matched pairs: for each combination of (prompt_id, depth_label), there is exactly one eden response and one control response, generated from the same model with the same prompt and depth configuration.
+The Eden Protocol datasets consist of matched pairs: for each combination of (prompt_id, depth_label), there is exactly one eden response and one control response, generated from the same model with the same prompt and depth configuration.
 This matched-pair design requires paired statistical tests.

 The original analysis script (eden_protocol_scaling_test.py) used the Mann-Whitney U test, which treats the samples as independent.
 For a matched-pair design with $n = 40$ pairs, the correct tests are: